bzigterman/bzigterman.github.io/projects/weather.md

 Currently:

 - 3°
-- Partly Cloudy
+- Mostly Cloudy
-- 34% humidity
+- 28% humidity
-- 10 mph wind
+- 9 mph wind
-- 46% cloud cover
+- 70% cloud cover
 - 29 AQI 🟩
 - 1.28 inches of snow and 0.07 inches of rain expected in the next 48 hours